 - Labor Relations: Combination of Positive and Restricted/Exclusionary Strategies - Labor Relations: Pax World believes that constructive labor management relations are an indicator of sound management and a sustainable business model.
 We favor companies that treat their employees well and have good labor and employee relations.
 We also favor companies that have positive health and safety policies and procedures in place.
 We seek to avoid companies that show disregard for, or are in conflict with, stakeholder constituencies, such as employees or contractors, and companies with relative poor health and safety profiles.

-- Sudan: Restricted/Exclusionary Investment - Sudan: Restricted/Exclusionary Investment - Pax World seeks to avoid companies whose business operations have contributed to human rights abuses in the Sudan.
+- Conflict Risk: Restricted/Exclusionary Investment - Sudan: Restricted/Exclusionary Investment - Pax World seeks to avoid companies whose business operations have contributed to human rights abuses in the Sudan.

 - Board Issues: Combination of Positive and Restricted/Exclusionary Strategies - Our governance criteria focus on companies’ ability to align the interests of managers with those of shareholders over the long term, including loyalty to shareholders, transparency and accountability as demonstrated in such areas as board structure and procedures, executive compensation, shareholder rights, misconduct including corruption, bribery and fraud, and policies regarding takeover defenses and political spending.
 In addition, we examine board and executive diversity, particularly gender diversity.
 We believe gender diversity on boards and in senior management is material to a company’s business prospects.